dmbarbour/wikilon/docs/AboutAO.md

 #### Cache Design

 Caching can be implemented by taking a *secure hash* of the representation and performing a lookup.
 In case of `{%word}` tokens, we do not know whether those words would be linked during evaluation or preserved as symbols.
-So we conservatively include both the `{%word}` symbol and a reference to the word's linker object.
+So conservatively we might include both the `{%word}` symbol and a reference to the word's linker object.

         [{%foo}{%bar}{%baz}]{&memo}